Mala2/MouDio/README.md

 *	Wait 5ms at least.
 Then initialize the DSP Coefficient, then set the TAS5825 to Play state.

-*	Display the BAT SOC with 4 LEDs with help of either the BQ25883 or MAX17044. 🔴[TO DO]

 🔸	**Shutdown Procedures: [I/O_2] pressed for >2s**